MarcelMeurer/PowerShellGallery-OneDrive/readme.md

 ## What's new

+Version 2.2.8

+- Change: Update of the meta data

 Version 2.2.6

 - Change: A endpoint change from Microsoft regarding OneDrive personnel is adapted to avoid the error: "AADSTS70011: The provided value for the input parameter 'scope' is not valid.
 The scope '' is not configured for this tenant" for a refresh token